 The INM proposals are a requirement of the Active Travel (Wales) Act 2013.
 The delivery of the routes shown will depend on the availability of Active Travel scheme funding and routes may change as they are developed.
 Each route shown on the map represents a 15 metre (50 foot) wide corridor, so if you see a line on the north side of a footway, please understand that the route may end up on the south side of the footway or even on the road.
 If a route is shown as a shared off-road route, it may still end up as a route on the road.
 This is because we have yet to go to the level of detailed design required to determine routes precisely.

 The below maps show what the public has requested and how best the Council initially thinks it may be able to provide it.
-We ask that you view these draft proposals and share any ideas that may improve the INM routes for all.
-This further consultation phase will end on the 1st October 2017.

 - Abergele and Pensarn (PDF, 3.33Mb)